Bryant-Orme/IT-Service-Automation/README.md

     - Assigns group memberships
     - Scans for inactive accounts and removes them
     - Finds weak passwords and enforce creation of new password
-    - Find passwords that havent been changed in 90 days and require them to be updated
+    - Find passwords that havent been changed in over a year and require them to be updated
 - Automated Log Collection
   - Script to fetch logs from multiple machines remotely
   - Store logs in a centralized location